giorginolab/Chen_BiophysJ_2009/README.md

 ## XPP-AUT

-Original XPP-AUT implementation straight out from ref.
+Not a conversion, but the original XPP-AUT implementation straight out from ref.
 [2], with added comments.

 References